-One day (Sunday-April 15th, 2012) you’re living your life, getting some groceries, minding your own business and suddenly you realize you live next door to a monument erected for Isador and Ida Straus, the famed couple who opted to go down with the Titanic together.
+One day-Sunday, April 15th, 2012-you’re living your life, getting some groceries, minding your own business when suddenly you discover you live next door to a monument erected for Isador and Ida Straus, the famed couple who opted to go down with the Titanic together.

-It is also the 100th anniversary-to the day-that the ship went down and their great-great grandson is standing in front of the monument giving a speech.
+It is also the one-hundredth anniversary-to the day-the ship went down, so their great-great grandson is in front of the monument ready to give a speech.

-Since we just moved into the neighborhood, we haven’t really been out exploring yet.
-So now we know you walk out onto 106th St…cross Broadway…and there it is…a sweet little park with trees and benches and a statue of a lovely woman dipping her toes into a fountain.
+We just moved into the neighborhood-we haven’t explored yet.
+Now we know, walk onto 106th St, cross Broadway, and there it is-a sweet little park with trees and benches and a statue of a woman who dips her toes into a fountain.

 I’ve seen her before this day, but I missed what was engraved in gold behind her.
 It reads: